 Do something: One-man, nearly 13-hour Senate filibuster to protest drone policy made country take notice, and impressed civil-liberties advocates outside his tea party constituency.

-Take a stand: Tea party plus.
+Take a stand: Tea party plus, with a libertarian streak that places him to the left of rivals on some issues, to the right on others.
 Fiscal conservative, criticizes surveillance state, praised Supreme Court gay marriage ruling as one that avoids "culture war," aggressive in seeking repeal of the health law.
 In February, filed lawsuit against Obama and others in the administration over the bulk collection of Americans' phone records.
 Joining in 2014 with liberal lawmakers and others in effort to roll back some mandatory minimum sentences and give judges more flexibility in fitting punishment to crime.
-Snippy exchanges with New Jersey Gov. Chris Christie signal scrappy nomination fight if they both run, and he's reaching across party lines — to take swipes at Bill and Hillary Rodham Clinton.
+Snippy exchanges with New Jersey Gov. Chris Christie signal scrappy nomination fight if they both run.

 Baggage: Dear old dad: Must move beyond fringe reputation that kept father's presidential runs from going far.
 Deflection: Full-speed ahead.
 Aggressively pressing libertarian principles, especially on anti-terrorism.
 Past positions: Expressed misgivings about how Civil Rights Act bans racial discrimination by private businesses.
 Deflection: Reaching out directly to black voters and insisting the party needs to broaden appeal to minorities.
 He needs to broaden his appeal, too, beyond his tea party roots.
 The Washington Times canceled his column after he was found to have used passages from other people in his speeches and writings as if they were his own.
 Deflection: Promising proper citations and footnotes for his pronouncements "if it will make people leave me the hell alone."